Skip to main content

 Trading

 All trading and payouts on Jupiter Predict use USDC.
-You also need a small amount of SOL in your wallet to cover Solana transaction fees.
+You also need a small amount of SOL in your wallet to cover Solana transaction fees and account rent.

-A contract is a claim on 1USDCtiedtoonesideofamarket(YESorNO).Ifthemarketresolvesinfavorofyourside,eachcontractpays1 USDC tied to one side of a market (YES or NO).
-If the market resolves in favor of your side, each contract pays 1 USDC.
+A contract is a claim on $1 USDC tied to one side of a market (YES or NO).
+If the market resolves in favour of your side, each contract pays $1 USDC.
 If the market resolves against you, the contract is worth $0.

 The price reflects the market’s implied probability of that outcome.
-A YES contract at 0.70meansthemarketestimatesroughlya700.70 means the market estimates roughly a 70% chance of YES.
-The YES and NO prices for the same market add up to approximately 1.00.Prices are set by supply and demand among traders.
+A YES contract at $0.70 means traders currently estimate roughly a 70% chance of YES.
+The YES and NO prices for the same market add up to approximately $1.00.Prices are set by supply and demand.
 They are not guaranteed probabilities.

-If a market order is not filled within 2 minutes, your full USDC amount is returned to your wallet.
+If a market order is not filled within 2 minutes (typically because the market moved beyond the ±$0.02 slippage tolerance), your full USDC amount is returned to your wallet.
 There is no fee for unfilled orders.

 Yes.
 Market orders have a built-in slippage tolerance of ±$0.02 from the displayed price.
 If the market moves beyond this range before your order executes, the order is cancelled and your USDC is returned.